 It’s clear that there is a huge disparity in the factors driving the college decision process for students of different means.

 Instead of going to the wrong school and risking a poor match — or even worse, risking a failure to graduate — all students would be far better served by taking much more time and being far more deliberate on the front end of their college search process.
+So if you’re still indecisive, click here to learn more about Ravenscroft because this may change your mind.

 In my next article, I’ll show you how to do just that – and how to pick the right college before heading off to school.